-Over the past several years, there has been growing recognition of a deficit, analogous to AP, in which there is an impairment in face processing but in which this occurs in the absence of brain damage.
-This disorder has been termed 'congenital prosopagnosia (CP)' or 'developmental prosopagnosia' (DP) with the 'congenital' label adopted here to reflect the fact that the disorder is apparently life-long in duration, and occurs in individuals with normal intellectual function and who have had adequate opportunity to acquire normal face recognition skills [for recent review, see (91)].
-Critically, the CP individuals show no evidence of damage on conventional MRI (unlike some cases of DP; e.g., (92, 93)).
+Over the last several years, there has been growing recognition of a deficit, analogous to AP, in which there is an impairment in face processing but in which this occurs in the absence of brain damage.
+This disorder has been termed 'congenital prosopag-(CP)' 'developmental prosopagnosia' nosia or (DP) with the 'congenital' label adopted here to reflect the fact that the disorder is apparently lifelong in duration, and occurs in individuals with normal intellectual function and who have had adequate opportunity to acquire normal face recognition skills [for recent review, see Ref 95].
+Critically, the CP individuals show no evidence of damage on conventional MRI (unlike some cases of DP; e.g., Refs 96 and 97).

 Several studies, some of them conducted by us, have examined the function of the core face network in CP.
-Consistently, across these different studies, the activation in each of the core regions (FFA, OFA, pSTS) appeared to be largely normal, as determined by a host of various dependent measures such as the extent of face selectivity, the anatomical location (coordinates of peak activation), the number of activated voxels in each region and the extent of the right lateralization of the face activation (94-97).
+Consistently, across these different studies, the activation in each of the core regions (FFA, OFA, and pSTS) appeared to be largely normal, as determined by a host of various dependent measures such as the extent of face selectivity, the anatomical location (coordinates of peak activation), the number of activated voxels in each region, and the extent of the right lateralization of the face activation.

-While, there are some reports of abnormal activation in the core regions in CP (1, 98-100), to a large extent, even if not entirely, activity in these regions in CP appears comparable to that of the controls.
+While there are some reports of abnormal activation in the core regions in CP, 1,102-104 to a large extent, even if not entirely, activity in these regions in CP appears comparable to that of the controls.
 The emergent view from these studies is that the differences between CPs and controls only become apparent when large samples are tested and that these neural differences are subtle and are most evident when correlation with behavior is taken into account.
 Of note is that such differences in core regions, may not necessarily represent inherent abnormality of these regions, but, rather, might result from abnormal feedback propagating back from the extended face system.

-We stress that these findings do not undermine the integral role of core regions such as the FFA in face processing, a finding that is strongly supported by numerous lesion studies (89, 101, 102).
-Rather, we postulate that these core regions, although necessary, may not be sufficient for successful recognition; consequently, additional regions, as well as the connectivity between the core and extended regions are also involved, as we discuss below.
+We stress that these findings do not undermine the integral role of core regions such as the FFA in face processing, a finding that is strongly supported by numerous lesion studies. ^{93,105,106} Rather, we postulate that these core regions, although necessary, may not be sufficient for successful recognition; consequently, additional regions, as well as the connectivity between the core and extended regions are also involved, as we discuss below.